 Bone cancer treatment center along the Wasatch Front

 Bone cancer—also referred to as malignant bone tumors—are masses or growths on the bones that tend to increase rapidly in size.
-At MountainStar Healthcare, our doctors are experienced in accurately detecting and diagnosing bone cancers.
 If bone cancer is detected, we provide access to advanced treatment options, including targeted radiation therapy, to help patients heal.

 What is bone cancer?

 Bone cancers most often begin with concern about a lesion in an organ or tissue.
-Most often, this organ or tissue has suffered damage through injury or disease, such as an abscess, tumor, ulcer or wound.
+Most often, this organ or tissue has suffered damage through injury or disease, such as an abscess, tumor, ulcer or wound..

 If a lesion is suspected, our multidisciplinary team works together to determine whether a biopsy of the lesion is necessary.
 A biopsy will allow our doctors to find out if bone cancer is present.